MTT Tournament Rules

 Sportsmanship

-Contestants are expected to uphold high standards of safety, conservation, and sportsmanship.
-Alcohol and non-prescription drugs are prohibited in boats.
+All contestants are expected to follow high standards of safety, conservation, and sportsmanship.
+No alcoholic beverages or non-prescription drugs are allowed in the boat at any time.
+Contestants must maintain a sportsmanlike distance at all times.

 Partner Substitution